collocations.org

 PHRASES

-The company suffered a great reversal of fortunes when public taste changed.
+The company suffered a reversal of fortune when public taste changed.

 3. what is going to happen to sb in the future